Cruciate ligament rupture in dog

-Ruptures of the anterior cruciate ligament are very common in dogs.
-Since it is often difficult for dog owners to judge which treatment method is the right one, we are happy to share our experiences here.
+Anterior cruciate ligament (ACL) tears are very common in dogs.
+Since it is often difficult for dog owners to determine the right treatment method, we are happy to share our experiences here.

 Hello, my name is veterinarian Susanne Arndt

-I am the owner & medical director of doc4pets group
+I am the owner and medical director of the doc4pets group.

-Cruciate ligament tear dog: Unlike in humans, where the cause is usually athletic, this is rarely the case in dogs.
-Since some dogs are prone to cruciate ligament tears due to their constitution and animals stand and walk differently than humans anyway, surgical techniques from human medicine should not simply be transferred to dogs.
-Unfortunately, it is inevitable that dogs with torn or ruptured anterior cruciate ligaments end up on the operating table.
-On this page we want to give you answers to questions like:
+Cruciate ligament rupture in dogs: Unlike in humans, where the cause is usually athletic, this is rarely the case in dogs.
+Since some dogs are predisposed to cruciate ligament ruptures due to their constitution, and animals naturally stand and walk differently than humans, surgical techniques from human medicine should not simply be transferred to dogs.
+Therefore, it is unfortunately unavoidable that dogs with partially or completely torn anterior cruciate ligaments end up on the operating table.
+On this page, we want to answer questions such as:

-• How bad is a cruciate ligament tear in a dog?
+• How serious is a cruciate ligament rupture in a dog?

-• How much does cruciate ligament surgery cost in dogs?
+• How much does cruciate ligament surgery cost for a dog?

-• How long does it take for dog to walk again after cruciate ligament rupture?
+• How long does it take for a dog to be able to walk again after a cruciate ligament rupture?

-• How do I recognize a cruciate ligament tear in my dog?
+• How can I recognize a cruciate ligament rupture in my dog?

-• What should I do if my dog has a torn cruciate ligament?
+• What should I do if my dog has a cruciate ligament rupture?

 • Can a cruciate ligament tear in a dog heal on its own?